Education

 2018 - 2023

 I completed my undergraduate studies with a cumulative GPA of 94% and received Dean’s Honour for all academic terms.
+I majored in Medical Physics, with a strong interest in bioinformatics and mathematical biology.

 Main courses taken